Pablo García (footballer, born 1977)

-Pablo Gabriel García Pérez ([ˈpaβlo ɣaˈβɾjel ɣaɾˈsi.a ˈpeɾes]; born 11 May 1977) is a Uruguayan former professional footballer who played as a defensive midfielder, currently manager of Super League Greece 2 club PAOK B.
+Pablo Gabriel García Pérez ([ˈpaβlo ɣaˈβɾjel ɣaɾˈsi.a ˈpeɾes]; born 11 May 1977) is a Uruguayan professional football manager and former player who played as a defensive midfielder.
+He is the manager of Cypriot First Division club APOEL.

 A player of physical approach to the game (which earned him a reputation for being a dirty player), his nickname is Canario (canary), referring to his birthplace.
-He spent most of his professional career in La Liga, amassing 135 appearances in six years in representation of four teams, but also played several seasons in Greece with PAOK.
+He spent most of his professional career in La Liga, making 135 appearances in six years in representation of four teams, but also played several seasons in Greece with PAOK.

 A Uruguayan international over one decade, García appeared for the nation at the 2002 World Cup and two Copa América tournaments.

 Club career

 Early career

-Born in Pando, Canelones Department, García started his career in Montevideo Wanderers FC.
-After a six-month spell at Peñarol he was transferred to Atlético Madrid but, however, would never make it past their reserves, being transferred to Italian giants A.C.
-Milan two years later.
+Born in Pando, Canelones Department, García started his career in Montevideo Wanderers.
+After a six-month spell at Peñarol, he signed for Atlético Madrid, but would never make it past their reserves, being transferred to Italian giants AC Milan two years later.

-After just five Serie A appearances during the 2000–01 season, García was loaned to fellow league club Venezia A.C. in January 2002.
+After just five Serie A appearances during the 2000–01 season, García was loaned to fellow top-division club Venezia in January 2002.
 In spite of their relegation, he had overall good performances.

 Spain

-Moving to CA Osasuna for the 2002–03 campaign, García played intense football throughout three seasons in Navarre.
-In his first match, a 2–2 La Liga draw at Villarreal CF on 1 September 2002, he collected a booking and scored the match's final goal.
+Moving to Osasuna for the 2002–03 campaign, García played intense football throughout three seasons in Navarre.
+In his first match, a 2–2 La Liga draw at Villarreal on 1 September 2002, he collected a booking and scored the match's final goal.

-In the final of the 2005 Copa del Rey García, already an essential midfield element for Osasuna, received a straight red card after a dangerous challenge on Real Betis' Joaquín, in an eventual 2–1 extra time loss.
+In the final of the 2005 Copa del Rey, García, already an essential midfield element for Osasuna, received a straight red card after a dangerous challenge on Real Betis' Joaquín, in an eventual 2–1 extra time loss.
 However, he had already caught the eye of Real Madrid which signed the player to a three-year contract, with compatriot Carlos Diogo also being purchased.

-After having received 17 yellow (season-most) and one red cards during 2004–05 (the Cup final notwithstanding), García made his Real Madrid official debut on 10 September 2005, playing 11 minutes in a 2–3 home defeat to RC Celta de Vigo.
+Having totalled 17 yellow (season-most) and one red cards during 2004–05 (the Cup final notwithstanding), García made his Real Madrid official debut on 10 September 2005, playing 11 minutes in a 2–3 home defeat to Celta.
 Eventually, he won the battle for the team's first-choice holding midfielder over Thomas Gravesen, although none were an undisputed starter.

-After helping Madrid to a runner-up place in the 2005–06 season, García was deemed surplus to requirements by new boss Fabio Capello and, on 29 August 2006, he signed a one-year loan contract with Celta.
-After an uneventful personal campaign where he was injured for most of the year and his club was also relegated, he returned to Real Madrid in July 2007 to be loaned immediately again, this time to newly promoted Real Murcia.
+García helped Madrid to a runner-up place in the 2005–06 season, but was deemed surplus to requirements by new manager Fabio Capello and, on 29 August 2006, he agreed to a one-year loan at Celta.
+After an uneventful personal campaign where he was injured for most of the year and was also relegated, he returned to the Santiago Bernabéu Stadium in July 2007 to be loaned immediately again, this time to newly promoted Real Murcia.